For the protection of trial subjects

 Recommended Course Sequence

-Please follow this sequence: After completing the prerequisites, begin with Drug Development Process.
+Please follow this sequence: After completing the prerequisites, begin with Principles of Drug Discovery and Development.
 After that, courses may be taken in any order provided the prerequisites are met.
 You must take one device course—Medical Devices: Regulatory Strategies and Marketing Pathways or Regulation of Medical Devices and Diagnostics.

 To receive your certificate